 Reading prompt #1: Read a book set in wintertime Alaina is reading: The Shining by Stephen King or Between Shades of Gray by Ruta Sepetys Other options: Winterwood by Shea Ernshaw, One by One and In a Dark, Dark Wood by Ruth Ware, An Uninvited Guest by Shari Lapena, The Hunting Party by Lucy Foley, I'm Thinking of Ending Things by Iain Reid

 This is a great opportunity to explore a genre you don't normally read, or to pick up a debut novel and discover a potential new favorite author!

-Reading prompt #3: Read a graphic novel (any age level) Alaina is reading: The Magic Fish by Trung Le Nguyen Other options: New Kid and Class Act by Jerry Craft * A separate blog post later this month will be devoted to graphic novel recommendations
+Reading prompt #3: Read a graphic novel (any age level) Alaina is reading: The Magic Fish by Trung Le Nguyen Other options: New Kid and Class Act by Jerry Craft * You can see a separate blog post about graphic novel recommendations HERE

 Reading prompt #5: Read an award-winning book

 Alaina is reading: All American Boys by Jason Reynolds and Brendan Kiely

 There are many, many awards out there - here are just a few awards lists to give you some ideas: National Book Award, Stonewall Book Awards, William C. Morris YA Debut Award, Nobel Prize for Literature, Pulitzer Prize, Women's Prize for Fiction, The Hugo Awards, The Booker Prize, Coretta Scott King Awards